telerik/kendo-ui-core/docs/web/notification/how-to/move-on-notification-hide.md

 # Move Visible Notifications after Hiding Others

-The example below demonstrates how to move the remaining visible notifications, after some have been hidden and empty spaces in the stack have been created.
+The example below demonstrates how to move the remaining visible notifications after some have been hidden and empty spaces in the stack have been created.

 The idea is to use **static** notification messages inside a **positioned container**.
 This creates the impression that popup notification messages are used.